HIIM-PERINEDO/zagreb_dhcp/bids/README.md

 ## 0. Re-arrangement of DCM data

-DCM data is downloaded from the SECTRA PACS system by "Exporting to media"
+1. DCM data is downloaded from the SECTRA PACS system by "Exporting to media"  \

-The downloaded DMCs should be stored the in a folder in `$studyfolder/DICOM_DoB/"study_id"_"session"_DoB"YYYYMMDD"`
+The downloaded DMCs should be stored the in a folder in `$studyfolder/DICOM_DoB/"study_id"_"session"_DoB"YYYYMMDD"` \
 E.g. `$studyfolder/DICOM_DoB/PMR000_MR2_DoB20001201`

-The DCM images are not ordered in any eligible way, so the small script `DoBDCM_to_sourcedataDCM.sh` is run which is re-names the filenames and folder names in a more eligible way into `sourcedata`
+2. The DCM images are not ordered in any eligible way, so the small script `DoBDCM_to_sourcedataDCM.sh` is run which re-names the folders and files in a more eligible way into `sourcedata`\
 E.g. `$studyfolder/DICOM_DoB/PMR000_MR2_DoB20001201` => `$studyfolder/sourcedata/sub-PMR000/ses-MR2/...`

 ## 1. Conversion of DCM data into BIDS NIfTI data